McEown Community Garden 2021 Registration Season

-Due to the coronavirus pandemic (COVID-19) the McEown Park Community Garden program will see some changes in 2020.
+Due to the coronavirus pandemic (COVID-19) the McEown Park Community Garden program will continue to see changes in 2021.

 - Gardeners MUST sign-up for a time slot to access to access the garden.

 - A maximum of 10 people can be in the garden at one time.

 - A 2m distance must always be maintained between gardeners

 - If you or an immediate family member comes down with flu symptoms or tests positive for the virus, stay home and do not enter the garden

 - Cover your mouth when coughing or consider wearing a mask in the garden

 - Wash your hands before heading out to the garden

 - No shared tools will be provided.
 Gardeners can bring personal tools and containers but MUST NOT leave them on site.
 Tools or containers left on site will be removed.

 - Do not touch watering equipment, sprinklers or hoses.
 The Coordinator will water the garden using sprinklers.